pmcclay/hc05_baudat/README.md

 ## mega tiny
 This sketch should compile for "typical" UNO-like ATmega boards, and for Digispark-like ATtiny85 boards.

-Cleaning up a 1.0 version in early 2020 was awkward because the Digispark ATtiny core for Arduino was never perfect and has gone unmaintained for a few years while Spence Konde is actively working on a superior ATtiny core that's _almost_ able to handle this without doing much differently than would be for a mega-only version.
+Cleaning up a 1.0 version in early 2020 was awkward because the Digispa ATtiny core for Arduino was never perfect and has gone unmaintained for a few years while Spence Konde is actively working on a superior ATtiny core that's _almost_ able to handle this without doing much differently than would be for a mega-only version.

 ### mega
 When compiling for not-Digispark boards this uses hardware serial and assumes RX on pin 0.
 The code almost uses Serial.readBytes{,Until}() with Serial.setTimeout() but...